lsst-sqre/sqr-038/index.rst

 - **Argo CD:** used to manage the LDF EFD deployment.

-- **Confluent Kafka:**  Kafka, Zookeeper, Kafka connect, and Schema Registry deployments.
+- **Confluent Kafka:**  Kafka, Zookeeper, Kafka connect, Schema Registry, and Control Center deployments.

 - **Kafka replicator connector:**  the data replication from the Summit EFD to the LDF EFD is done through the Kafka replicator connector, as described in :sqr:`034` :cite:`SQR-034`.